Rex Trail Management Program

 On May 12, 2008, the Division issued a management decision for the Eastern Rex Trail both restricting the use of highway vehicles between 1500 lbs and 10,000 lbs (previously authorized under Generally Allowed Uses, 11 AAC 96.020) and implementing a decision to not issue permits for off-road vehicles (including both tracked and wheeled vehicles) over 1500 lbs between the dates of April 15 and October 31 annually.
 ORV's 1500 lbs and under were still allowed, provided the conditions in 11 AAC 96.020 were met.

-On August 21, 2015, the Department again extended this amendment (see link at the top of this page) which authorizes issuance of individual permits for certain tracked rigs again for the fall 2015 hunting season.
-This extension will allow the Department to continue data collection in accordance with last year's monitoring program for another season under similar vehicular usage conditions until anticipated completion of the Seven Mile Lake Reroute in June, 2018.
+On August 5, 2016, the Department again extended this amendment to authorize issuance of individual permits for certain tracked rigs for the fall 2016 and 2017 hunting seasons.
+This extension will allow the Department to continue data collection in accordance with the ongoing monitoring program for two additional hunting seasons under similar vehicular usage conditions until anticipated completion of the Seven Mile Lake Reroute in June, 2018.

-Permits issued for the fall 2015 season will be valid from August 29, 2015 through April 15 of each year; a separate permit will be required for each year.
+Permits issued for the fall hunting seasons will be valid from August 29 through April 15 of each year; a separate permit will be required for each year.
 These permits will be made available over-the-counter at the Public Information Centers in both Fairbanks and Anchorage, as well as digitally and via fax.
-Please see the top of this page for the permit application.
+Please see the top of this page for the permit application (PDF).
 There is a $100 application fee that may be paid in person, via mail, or with a Credit/Debit card over the phone.
 Please note that permits cannot be approved until this fee is received.
 Permits may be issued subject to the following conditions (not a complete list):